zxkxyz/redux-basics/Part I/reading/Chapter 1 - Redux Concepts.md

 In the above example, whenever I trigger the updateState function, I'm also triggering the `renderNumber` function and an anonymous function I declared that just logs "Our state updated!" (it should log twice above) whenever our state updates.

-If you're thinking about eventing systems right now, you're on the right track.
-Essentially what we've just done is introduce a basic eventing system into our state manager.
-I.e, whenever we update state we're triggering an event that has listeners associated with it.
+You might be thinking this system is very similar to a basic eventing system -- you're correct!
+Essentially what we've just done is introduce a basic eventing system into our state manager such that whenever we call the updateState method it's almost as if we were triggering some kind of 'state change' event that our subscriber functions are listening to.

 At this point in our state manager, we're in a position to add as many listeners as we want.
 Any time we want to perform some function when the state updates, we just add that function to our `listeners` array using our `subscribeToState` function and we're all good.

 There's a few more changes we're going to make though.
 At the moment our `updateState` function is hardcoded to just replace a property in our state.
 This is problematic because we're really limited in how we can update our state.
 For example, the current `updateState` method is only designed to change a single property in our state.
 What if we wanted to change multiple properties at once?
 Or maybe we don't even want to update a property at all, maybe we want to delete a property from our state?
 At the moment this just isn't possible because we've hardcoded the behavior of updating the state.
 Ideally we'd want our developer to choose exactly how to modify the state of our app given certain situations.